borkdude/blog/posts/babashka-cli.md

   (prn m))
 ```

-A leading colon is also accepted:
+A leading colon is also accepted (and auto-coerced as keyword):

 ``` clojure
 clj -M:foo :force false :dir src :mode :overwrite